DataDog/integrations-extras/blink/README.md

 Visit [our documentation][4] for details on how to connect your Datadog workspace to Blink.

-### Uninstallation
+## Uninstallation

 To uninstall the integration, simply delete the corresponding Datadog connection in your Blink workspace.

 Once deleted, any previous authorizations or access tokens are revoked.

-Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the Datadog [API Keys][5] page.
+Ensure that all API keys associated with this integration have been disabled by searching for the integration name on the Datadog [API Keys][5] page.

 ## Data Collected